X-T-Nguyen/Diffusion-Surrogate-Detector-Design/README.md

 # Conditional Denoising Diffusion Probabilistic Model in High Energy Physics

 This repository implements a Conditional Denoising Diffusion Probabilistic Model (DDPM) for high-energy physics simulations.
-The model is conditioned on different initial energy values and learns to simulate the process.
+The model is conditioned on different initial energy values, cuboid's sizes and learns to simulate the process.

 ## 1. Conditional DDPM